Relative Price and Provider Price Variation

-The relative price method standardizes the calculation of provider prices and neutralizes the effect of differences in the quantity and types of services providers deliver to patients, and the different product types that payers offer to their members.
+CHIA reports annually on relative price to examine provider price variation in the Massachusetts commercial market.
+Relative Price (RP) facilitates comparison of average provider prices, accounting for differences in patient acuity, the types of services providers deliver to patients, and the different insurance product types that payers offer to their members.